TrollSkull/ZipCracker/README.md

   --threads THREADS, -t THREADS
                         number of instances of python, this will use more CPU, I recommend a maximum of 4 threads
 ```

+## TEST FILES

+You can test ZipCracker by using the files in the `/test` folder, the correct password will be in row `73722`, you can test changing the number of threads with `-t` and see the speed changes when using different threads.

+`python zipcracker.py test/test.zip -t 4 -f test/wordlist.txt`

 ### LICENCE